Roy Campbell (poet): Teenager and voyage to England

 When the Inkonka docked at Las Palmas in the Canary Islands, Campbell went ashore with one of the ship's apprentices, who was a Roman Catholic.
 While inside Las Palmas Cathedral, Campbell was shown several holy relics, including the heart of Bishop Juan de Frías, "who sacrificed himself to the protection of the Guanches or natives of the Canaries."
 According to Pearce, "Campbell recalled that the heart was so magnified by the glass and the spirits in which it was kept that he laughed in a superior way and swore it was the heart of a rhino or hippo.
 His skepticism suggests an antagonism towards Catholicism, but was also indicative of a general disillusionment with Christianity.
 He had moved from a lukewarm and half-hearted acceptance of his parents' Presbyterianism towards an inarticulate agnosticism."

-In February 1919, Cambell's ship steamed into the estuary of the River Thames during a particularly cold winter.
+In February 1919, Campbell's ship steamed into the estuary of the River Thames during a particularly cold winter.
 Campbell later wrote, "It was certainly by far the widest river I had ever seen...
 Then warehouses and other phantasmal buildings loomed out of the mist on the distantly converging banks.
 Slowly, forests of masts and banks began to appear, and moving almost imperceptibly we berthed in the East India Docks cracking the first film of ice I had ever seen."
 After a brief tour of London on a donkey cart, Campbell took a train to Scotland to meet his maternal grandfather James Dunnachie, who gave his grandson £10, with which Campbell replaced the books he had lost at the beginning of the voyage.

 According to his daughter Anna Campbell Lyle, Roy had grown up where "everything was beautiful, and like paradise," and then he came to "this funny little country full of fog, with no wild animals, very little sun and no mountains – he had a really mystical feeling about mountains...
 So he got a funny thing about England.
 I think he was terribly anti-Anglo-Saxon.
 He had a passion for Celts."
 Campbell later wrote in his memoir Broken Record, "My ancestors cleared out of Britain at the first whiff of the nineteenth and twentieth centuries, and I only came back to see what made them clear off in such a hurry, which I soon found out."